Instagram Model Jailyne Ojeda Ochoa Shows Off Her Hourglass Figure In A White Outfit

 In the snap, the 21-year-old model could be seen wearing a white crop top that she paired with a matching long skirt featuring a thigh-high slit, one which allowed the model to show off her enviable physique.

-The stunner styled her raven-colored tresses into a bun while she opted for full face of makeup to keep it glamorous.
-The model posed while standing in field with her dog snuggled under her arm.
+The stunner styled her raven-colored tresses into a bun while she opted for a full face of makeup to keep it glamorous.
+The model posed while standing in a field with her dog snuggled under her arm.
 In the caption, Jailyne shared her experience of meeting her followers in real life, who often feel surprised when they find the model to be so down-to-earth instead of being “stuck up.”
-She also wrote that she might have a “resting b*itch face” but she is actually a sweet heart.
+She also wrote that she might have a “resting b*tch face” but she is actually a sweetheart.

 The model also informed her fans that the outfit was from the online fashion brand, Missy Empire.

-Even though there was almost no skin-showing in the pictures, they have still accrued more than 75,000 likes and over 800 comments within five hours of going live.
+Even though there was almost no skin showing in the pictures, they have still accrued more than 75,000 likes and over 800 comments within five hours of going live.
 This shows that fans love to see the model in all types of outfits and she doesn’t necessarily have to shed her clothes or strip down to a bikini to attract attention.

 View this post on Instagram